Dolphins & Whales in San Diego – What We See

 Humpback whales are known most for their acrobatic breaches which can put on quite an amazing show for us!
 They are also known for singing their “whale songs!”
 These creatures are some of the friendliest and have also been known to help sea lions from killer whales for no personal gain, only to do a good deed!
 There is so much to learn about these fascinating creatures whom we get to see year-round on our whale watching excursions in San Diego.

 Minke (Pronounced “Mink-ey”) whales are a rare sight here in San Diego!
-Even though there is such a large population of this species, we have about 500 or so individuals that we see on our whale watching excursions in San Diego.
+Even though there is such a large population of this species, we have about 500 or so individuals that we see on our San Diego whale watching tours.
 Fun Fact: they can reach up to speeds of more than 22mph!

 Orca whales (A.K.A.
 Killer Whales, blackfish, grampus) are the most recognized whale species because of their striking colors, TV productions and their shows at Sea World.
 When we see these animals out in the ocean, they tend to stay in long term social pods for life.
 In these pods, there is usually a pronounced hierarchy within the group.
 When hunted, or taken away from their groups there is intense side effects for the whales, as they are very emotionally connected with their pod and mostly their offspring.
-These are a rare sighting in San Diego; however, when we do see them it is a magical experience.
+It is quite rare to see these whales in San Diego; however, when we do see them it is a magical experience.

 The common dolphin are very social and usually travel in pods from 100 to more than 1,000!
 We see them very often on our ocean excursions in San Diego!
 They are typically very friendly and have fun playing off the bow of our boat